amoeba/treestats-lucky/README.md

 # TreeStats

 This is a project written using [Lucky](https://luckyframework.org).
-Enjoy!
+It's very much a work in progress and `master` is definitely broken.

 ### Setting up the project